The Best Things to See in Bali

 Nusa Penida

 Bali is a small island but its neighbour, Nusa Penida, is even smaller.
 Nusa Penida is about 30 kilometres east of Bali.
-The travel industry in Nusa Penida is still developing, so the commercial services are not the same quality as those in Bali.
+The travel industry in Nusa Penida is still developing, so the commercial services are not of the same quality as those in Bali.
 However, nature in Nusa Penida is lush and beautiful, and the locals are friendly.
-As a small isolated island, the price level is higher than in Bali as everything must be transported to the island.
+As a small, isolated island, the price level is higher than in Bali, as everything must be transported to the island.
 Many beautiful Bali-related Instagram photos you have seen were taken in Nusa Penida.

 - Location: Nusa Penida, an island near Bali